-Registered Firearms Dealers are expected to maintain the highest standards with the requirements of the Firearms Acts.
+Registered Firearms dealers are expected to maintain the highest standards within the requirements of the Firearms Acts.

 Certificate of Registration as a Firearms Dealer